How to Find Your Right Interpreter

 My Story

-Many clients ask me, 'Have you been in business this long?
-How come we didn’t know about you earlier?'"
+Many clients ask me, “How long have you been in business?
+How come we didn’t know about you earlier?"

 Yes, I was here earlier, much earlier than when most of the clients first met me.
 As for the second part, finding the right interpreter is an interesting journey – it changes from client to client.